rajeevgautam/sdet-backend-test/README.md

 # sdet-backend-test
-A technical test for sdet candidates.
+A technical test for SDET candidates.
 The test contains a springboot service with RestAssured & Junit5 tests.
-The objective is to fix and flakey tests, improve the quality of code and fix any bugs.
+The objective is to improve the quality of code and fix the flaky tests.

 ## **Currency service**